-Founded in 2001 by pioneers in qPCR, TATAA Biocenter is the world’s largest provider of hands-on training in qPCR, Europe’s leading provider of nucleic acid analysis services by qPCR, and Sweden’s most comprehensive distributor of qPCR products.
-Our offer comprises the entire field of qPCR services, including commissioned services and research projects, hands-on training and highest quality products.
+Founded in 2001 by pioneers in qPCR, TATAA Biocenter is the world’s largest provider of hands-on training in qPCR and NGS, Europe’s leading provider of nucleic acid analysis services by qPCR and NGS, and a comprehensive distributor of qPCR and NGS products.
+Our offer comprises the entire field of qPCR and NGS services, including commissioned services and research projects, hands-on training and highest quality products.

 TATAA Biocenter offers a full range of real-time qPCR services and contract research to Pharmaceutical and Biotech companies and takes part in several EU funded research projects and national R&D efforts.

 TATAA Biocenter develops and performs a broad spectrum of hands-on courses in qPCR world-wide, covering all aspects from basic introductory courses for users entering the field of qPCR to advanced application based courses.

 TATAA Biocenter develops high-quality products for quantitative real-time PCR applications which are available in our webshop or from any of our distributors.
 We also provide a carefully chosen selection of products from other well-known brands within the life science field.

 TATAA Biocenter offers users the possibility to perform their own experiments at TATAA Genomics Core Facility.
 The aim is to make state-of-the-art qPCR technologies and know-how related to nucleic acids analysis available to academic researchers as well as commercial enterprises.